 The manufacturing industry sector is transitioning to implement industry 4.0 concepts, with a focus on industrial automation.
 Early adopters are already reaping the benefits of smart manufacturing, especially during the COVID-19 pandemic, which is significantly accelerating the pace of growth towards automation.
 Industrial companies and factories are exploring the use of connectivity technologies such as the industrial internet of things (IIoT) and 5G, as well as artificial intelligence (AI), advanced analytics, and robotics.
 These technologies improve factory and plant productivity and operations efficiency.
 Moreover, they help companies and brands capture the market share with improved speed to market.
 The increasing necessity for ensuring worker safety and factory hygiene faces companies resuming operations.
-To this end, thousands of startups and scaleups are transforming the future of the industrial workplace.
+To this end, we present the top 10 industrial workplace trends and 20 startups and scaleups that are transforming the future of the industrial workplace.

-The Tree Map below illustrates the top 10 Industrial Workplace trends that will impact companies in 2021.
+Based on the Industrial Workplace Innovation Map, the Tree Map below illustrates the impact of the Top 10 Industrial Workplace Trends.
 Artificial intelligence (AI), the Internet of Things (IoT), and big data analytics play a prominent role in the digital transformation of the manufacturing sector, with data emerging as the most valuable asset.
 Improved network and cloud connectivity enables the flow of data and enables accurate remote monitoring and managing of processes, and also helps optimize manufacturing processes.
 Collaborative robots and industrial mobile robots further ensure the continuity of operations and automate material delivery on the factory floor.
 Industrial safety is becoming paramount and the adoption of augmented and virtual reality (AR & VR) and wearable technology creates a safe and connected workforce.
-Startups are also working on solutions to help factories maintain clean, sanitized, and socially-distanced workplace protocols.
+Startups are also working on solutions to help factories maintain clean, sanitized, and socially distanced workplace protocols.

-Global Startup Heat Map: Industrial Workplace Startups & Emerging Companies
+Global Startup Heat Map covers 3.546 Industrial Workplace Startups & Scaleups

 Top 10 Industrial Workplace Trends in 2021